How does cannabis use Potassium?

+The final use is triggering the activation of enzymes and involved in the production of Adenosine Triphosphate (ATP).
 This last involvement might actually be more important in the regulation of the rate of photosynthesis than its role in the activity of stomata’s.

 This means that if your plant is suffering from of lack of potassium, she won’t be able to assimilate enough nutrients, regulate well the CO2 intake nor control her photosynthesis… Kind of brutal no?

-This deficiency will show itself through the change in color of the leaves, but we’ll get into that in a second.
+Potassium deficiency will show itself through the change in color of the leaves, but we’ll get into that in a second.